innovationgarage/BeachMaid/README.md

 ![](platform/media/cutting.jpg)

 The list of parts wooden parts to cut in the CNC is (aprox.
-112 total pieces, depending on the version of the design):
+112 total pieces, depending on the version of the design)

 #### Already layout sheets (for X-Carve 1000mm or similar with at least 750mm travel per axis)